lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 The README contains some instructions to load the testing data I've been using for this article into a local Kafka installation if you want to follow along.

+Now, for the sake of the conversation, let's imagine we have a `tweets` topic where each record is (surprise!) a tweet.
+Our job is to extract useful information from tweets and send that information downstream via some other topics.

 Let's start with a trivial example that makes all the incoming tweet shout: